MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-msi.md

 ---
 title: Use managed identities for Azure with your Azure data lake storage
-description: This article explains how to use Azure Managed identity for your Microsoft Dataverse data in Azure.
+description: This article explains how to use Azure Managed identity to restrict public network access for your Microsoft Dataverse data in Azure with connected Synapse Link.
 author: "JasonHQX"
 ms.author: jasonhuang
 ms.reviewer: matp